-As divorce attorneys in Charleston, we know that custody disputes can be among the most difficult cases for a Charleston divorce lawyer to handle.
-Many of our clients want to know whether their child or children can choose which parent to live with in South Carolina.
-The answer is more complicated that a straightforward “yes” or “no.” In South Carolina, there is no exact age when a child may choose to live with one parent or the other.
+As divorce attorneys in Mount Pleasant, South Carolina, we know that custody disputes can be among the most difficult cases for a divorce lawyer to handle.
+In South Carolina, a child does not get to choose which parent to live with, but the family court may consider the child’s preference.
 This article examines all of the factors involved in deciding whether a child’s preference carries any importance with a family court judge.

 Obviously, the older a child is, the more weight a family court judge is likely to place on the child’s preference for custody.
 The younger a child is, the harder it is to satisfy the family court that the child has enough maturity and judgment to make a reasonable decision.